hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

     src="/img/2022-10-20-17_22_27-hpe-com-using-infinity-uql-native-api-calls-grafana-—-mozilla-firefox.png"
   />

-Many other panels using other API resources can be generated, for example for firmware-bundles, groups, activities, etc. You now have all the basics to continue on your own and create the panels you want according to your own requirements.
+Many other panels using other API resources can be generated, for example for firmware bundles, groups, activities, etc. And now you have all the basics to get started and create the panels you need in your environment.

 This concludes this blog post.
 I hope you find it useful and should you have any feedback, please send me a [message](mailto:lio@hpe.com).